0x09/dspfun/spec/README.md

 * shift - Log-scaled spectrum shifted into the 0-1 range, suitable for editing and inverting even at low bitdepths. (`-Rone -Tlog -Sshift -Gnative`)
 * flat - Linear-scaled shifted spectrum for editing with higher-bitdepth editors. (`-Rone -Tlinear -Sshift -G1`)
 * sign - Sign map.
 Can be provided to ispec to invert an `abs` spectrum. (`-Rone -Tlinear -Ssat -G1`)
+* copy - The unmodified spectrum in the range -1 through 1 for formats that support this. (`-Rone -Tlinear -Sretain -G1`)

 ## Other options
 -c: Color planes to operate on (R/G/B)